How to Report or Inquire About Security Issues

 Article Summary

-If you suspect you have found a security defect in BIND, DHCP, or Kea, or if you wish to inquire about a security issue that you have learned about which has not yet been publicly announced, ISC encourages you to get in touch with our Security Officer by following the process described at https://www.isc.org/reportbug/.
+If you suspect you have found a security defect in BIND, ISC DHCP, Kea DHCP, or Stork, or if you wish to inquire about a security issue that you have learned about which has not yet been publicly announced, ISC requests you to follow the process described at https://www.isc.org/security-report/.

 Learn more about our Security Vulnerability Disclosure Policy here: ISC Software Defect and Security Vulnerability Disclosure Policy.